 In case where a Planning Authority (PA) permit is required, the valid PA permit and approved drawings or the application submitted to PA and related drawings have to be presented as part of the documentation with the application.
 Grant agreements for projects in need of such permits will only be signed once the valid PA permit is granted.
-MAGF reserves the right to reject any project if the PA permit is not presented in time to allow the project to be completed by 31st May 2025.
+MAGF reserves the right to reject any project if the PA permit is not presented in time to allow the project to be completed by not later than 1 year from signature of contract agreement.

-Once the applicant endorses the contract with the LAG, the applicant will be automatically be giving its consent to the publication of data related to the payments that the ARPA will eventually be affecting.
+Once the applicant endorses the contract with the LAG, the applicant will automatically be giving its consent to the publication of data related to the payments that the ARPA will eventually be affecting.
 This will be in line with Regulation (EU) 1306/2013 of the European Parliament and of the Council.
 The regulation requires all Member States of the European Union to publish details of beneficiaries, who received payments under the CAP.